Each year we encounter some 20,000 "stories" in our community - short stories, long stories, ongoing stories and success stories.

 Afareen

-Afareen started as a beginner with the Explore Toronto – Computer Program in September and by December she had learned how to use Microsoft Word, Power Point, Excel, internet and e-mail.
+Afareen started as a beginner in the Computer Basics Workshop in September and by December she had learned how to use Microsoft Word, Power Point, Excel, Email and the Internet.
 Ready to move on, she instead offered to volunteer and assist staff with teaching the class.
-A teacher in her homeland, Iran, she stated: “Teaching is my passion, and teaching these computer classes would give me Canadian experience and really enhance my resume."
-Her newfound skills have given her self confidence and independence, and have been of great help to Neighbourhood Link.
+A teacher in her homeland, Iran, she stated: “Teaching is my passion, and teaching these computer classes would give me Canadian experience and really enhance my résumé."
+Her new-found skills have given her self confidence and independence and she has been a great help to Neighbourhood Link.

 Mavis and Charles